huggingface/blog/stable_diffusion_inference_intel.md

 print(latency)
 ```

 OpenVINO automatically optimizes the model for the `bfloat16` format.
-Thanks to this, the average latency is now **16.7 seconds**, a sweet 2x speedup.
+Thanks to this, the average latency is now **16.7 seconds**, a sweet 2x speedup.q

 The pipeline above support dynamic input shapes, with no restriction on the number of images or their resolution.
 If your application can support a static input shape (say, always generate a single 512x512 image), you can unlock significant acceleration by reshaping the pipeline.